 Leveraging your social media channels now will go a long way in making sure your hotel is in a position for success post-crisis.
-Whether you’re an independent hotel, a luxury resort, or a boutique property, these social media tips and strategies should help and motivate you in your hotel’s recovery process.
+Whether you’re an independent hotel, a luxury resort, or a boutique property, these tips and strategies should help and motivate you in your hotel’s recovery process.

 Here are six ways to use social media in your hotel’s recovery: